-I grew up in a suburb of Odense which is about one and a half hours from Copenhagen by train.
-I started painting in public spaces in 2001 and that was my main interest until 2012.
-Because of that, I have used most of my time for exploring the city of Odense and other cities around Denmark.
-After failing my high school exam in 2005 I didn't really know what I wanted to do.
-I went into military service for four months and then worked in different crappy jobs trying to think of something I could be interested in education-wise.
-I had a lot of friends all over Denmark and a lot of them had been to this small four-month art school in Holbæk which I then also attended.
-I remember we had two guys coming from the Walls and Space school at the Copenhagen Art Academy for one weekend.
+I grew up in a suburb of Odense which is about 1,5 hour from Copenhagen by train.
+I started painting in public space in 2001 and that was my main interest until 2012.
+Because of that, I have been using most of my time exploring the city of Odense and other cities around Denmark, After failing my highschool exam in 2005 I didn't really know what I wanted to do.
+I went into militaryservice for 4 months and then worked at different crappy jobs trying to think of something I could be interested in educationwise.
+I had a lot of friends all over Denmark and a lot of them had been to this small 4 months artschool in Holbæk which I then also attended.
+I remember we had 2 guys coming from the Walls and Space school at the Copenhagen Art Academy for one weekend.
 They had a workshop that really opened my eyes to what art could be.
-We did some different activities that were really interesting for me.
+We did some different activities that was really interesting to me.
 We drifted around in the town of Holbæk exploring the hidden sites, built a small hut in the forest and saw a movie about a big shoplifting-party in Spain.
-That really caught my interest for activities other than the traditional forms of art making.
+That really caught my interest for other activities than the traditional forms of art making.

-I knew a bit about The Funen Art Academy because I had a friend who was about to finish there and I helped him with his graduation show.
-I really liked the way the school worked and what my friend told me about it.
-I think the majority of people in Denmark who apply to the art academies want to go to Copenhagen as their first priority, but I did not want that.
-I really wanted to attend the Funen Art Academy because of the independence from state regulations, the small number of students and the small budget.
+I knew a bit about The Funen

+Art Academy because I had a

+friend who was about to finish

+there and I helped him with his

+graduation show.
+I really liked

+the way the school worked and

+what my friend told me about it.
+I think the majority of people in Denmark who applies to the art academies, wants to go to Copenhagen as their first priority, but I did not want that.
+I really wanted to attend the Funen Art Academy because of the independence from state regulations, small number of students and small budget.
 So I applied to the Funen Art Academy and got in.
-I think my parents got very excited and so did I, but I think my parents was just happy that I got any education and I was happy because it was the only school I wanted to attend.
+I think my parents got very exited and so did I, but I think my parents was just happy that I got any education and I was happy because it was the only school I wanted to attend.

 Please tell us about Funen Art Academy.
-What are its strengths and the things you most enjoy about it?
+What are it's strong sides and the details you most enjoy about it?